Zoller Bros-Independent Malting Co.

-The Zoller Bros-Independent Malting Co. building is located at 1801 W 3rd St, Davenport, IA 52802 on the edge of an industrial area in the west end of Davenport, Iowa, United States.
+The Zoller Bros-Independent Malting Co. building is located on the edge of an industrial area in the west end of Davenport, Iowa, United States.
 It has been listed on the National Register of Historic Places since July 7, 1983.
-The 7-page National Register documents can be found by searching for "Zoeller" in the searchable table of the National Register database.
-In March 2023 Zillow stated the building had an assessed value of $166,000.

 History

 The beer brewing industry in Davenport got its start after large numbers of German immigrants arrived in Davenport in the 1850s.
 The larger breweries developed after the end of the American Civil War.
 Five breweries were functioning in the city: Mathias Frahm and Son, Koehler and Lange (also known as Arsenal Brewery), Littig Brothers (later Mengel and Klindt and Eagle Brewery), Julius Lehrkind's Brewery and Zoller Brothers.
 They all distributed their beer mainly in Davenport, Rock Island, Illinois and Moline, Illinois.

 Brothers Ernest, Herman and Charles Zoeller established the Zoeller Brothers Malt House in the mid-1880s in the Black Hawk area of Davenport's west end.
 In 1890 they reopened the Black Hawk brewery their father, Ernst Zoeller Sr., had operated prior.
 In 1894 all the breweries consolidated into a single corporate structure called The Davenport Malting Company.
 They built this building in an industrial section of the west end that contained some of the first refrigeration equipment used in the city.
 As they built new additions on to the plant they closed the older structures.
 Production reached a high of 75,000 barrels of beer by 1916, and it became the second largest brewery in Iowa.